Search Articles

 Both types of trusts offer tax advantages, although these differ in key ways.

-An irrevocable trust is considered a separate entity and must have its own tax returns filed annually under its tax ID number.
-Irrevocable trusts can incur additional costs if a CPA is needed for tax preparation.
 Because it is a trust and not an individual, the irrevocable trust can’t qualify for the various deductions and exemptions that individuals can claim on their returns.
 Also, higher rates apply at lower income levels.

-Assets within a living trust are still considered the property of the trust owner.
-Any income earned from this trust is filed along with the owner’s other income.
-Also, the assets of the trust belong to the owner’s estate and are taxed accordingly on the owner’s death.
-For this reason, wealthy families may choose to transfer a portion of their assets into an irrevocable trust to keep the value of their estate below federal and state exemptions.
+Also, the assets of the trust belong to the owner’s estate.
+This means they are taxed accordingly upon the owner’s death.
+For this reason, wealthy families may choose to transfer a portion of their assets into an irrevocable trust.
+This can help in keeping the value of their estate below federal and state exemptions.

 Protecting Assets in the Future

-A living trust is an option for someone who doesn’t need all the layers of protection but still wants to set up some provisions for the future.
-A living trust works well to set aside assets in the event that the grantor becomes unable to manage their finances in the future, due to illness or old age.
-With a living trust, the grantor controls the property while they are competent, but a trustee can take over this function if the grantor loses this capacity.
+Living trusts are an option for people who don't need all the layers of protection but still want to set up some provisions for the future.
+A living trust works well to set aside assets should the grantor ever become unable to manage their finances in the future, potentially because of illness or old age.

 If there are other considerations, such as estate tax planning, protection from creditors, or providing for a special needs family member, an irrevocable trust might be the better way to go.
 Your planner will have the best answers for your particular circumstances.